New Testament: Other Figures

 Barabbas

 Prisoner released by Pilate instead of Jesus at the crowd's demand during the Passover custom.
-Described as a robber/revolutionary and murderer (Mark 15:7, John 18:40).
-The irony of his name — "son of the father" — released while the true Son of the Father was condemned — has been widely noted by interpreters.
+Mark describes him as a man who had committed murder in an insurrection, and John calls him a robber (Mark 15:7, John 18:40).
+The irony of his name — "son of the father" — released while the true Son of the Father was condemned — has often been noted.

 Key references: John 18:40, Luke 23:18, Mark 15:7, Mark 15:11, Mark 15:15, Matthew 27:16, Matthew 27:17, Matthew 27:20, Matthew 27:21, Matthew 27:26